Dossier Journal

-Dossier Journal is an independently published and owned bi-annual arts and culture magazine.
-Content draws upon a wide range of subjects, including fashion features, art and photography portfolios, fiction, poetry, critical essays, interviews, recipes, crossword puzzles, articles on film, architecture, music and culinary pursuits.
+Dossier Magazine (formerly Dossier Journal) is an independently published travel and culture magazine.
+Dossier Journal published from 2008 to 2015, featuring a mix of fashion, art and creative writing.
+It was relaunched in 2024 as a travel and culture publication under the name Dossier Magazine.

 History

-Dossier Journal was launched by Skye Parrott, Katherine Krause, and Molly McIver in 2008.
+Dossier was launched by Skye Parrott and Katherine Krause in 2008 with a team that included managing editor Erin Dixon and executive creative director Alex Wiederin.

-Dossierjournal.com is an extension of the print magazine, providing a forum for both established and emerging artists to exhibit their work online.
-Dossierjournal.com has the latest information about retail stores, restaurants, galleries, concerts, book signings and events in New York and cities all over the world.

-Dossier announced plans to open a concept store in April 2009 on DeKalb Avenue in Brooklyn, New York, the Dossier Shop.
-In May 2011, Barnes & Noble censored an issue of Dossier Journal because its front cover featured androgynous model Andrej Pejic partially nude.
+In April 2009, Dossier opened a concept store on DeKalb Avenue in Brooklyn, New York, Dossier Shop, a collaboration between the founders and Molly McIver In May 2011, Barnes & Noble censored an issue of Dossier Journal because its front cover featured androgynous model Andrej Pejic partially nude.
+In 2014, Dossier did a takeover of the South Street Seaport neighborhood, curating a rotation of shops and programming for the summer.
 In September 2014, Dossier Journal launched a pop-up retail store in New York with Etsy.

+In 2024, Dossier Magazine relaunched as a travel and culture publication, publishing a biannual print magazine and weekly newsletter.

 Contributors

-Contributors have included Sherman Alexie, Jonathan Ames, David Armstrong, Mario Batali, Matthew Dickman, Jennifer Egan, Nan Goldin, Kim Gordon, Rachel Maddow, Michael McKimm, Asako Narahashi, Yiyun Li, Michael Pollan, Robert Longo, Pamela Love, Zac Posen, Collier Schorr, Tom Sleigh, Alice Waters and Francesca Woodman.
+Contributors have included Sherman Alexie, Jonathan Ames, David Armstrong, Matthew Dickman, Jennifer Egan, Nan Goldin, Kim Gordon, Rachel Maddow, Michael McKimm, Asako Narahashi, Yiyun Li, Michael Pollan, Robert Longo, Pamela Love, Zac Posen, Collier Schorr, Tom Sleigh, Alice Waters and Francesca Woodman.